Soft-photon theorem for pion-proton elastic scattering revisited: The reaction

 The solution of \eqref{3.9} reads then

 where

-The vector $\vec{l}_{1\perp}$ remains undetermined and corresponds to the 2 free parameters of the solution of \eqref{3.9}.
-In the following we require $\vec{l}_{1\perp}$ to be of order $\omega$.
-With \eqref{3.12}--\eqref{3.14} we have given the solution of \eqref{3.8} correct to order $\omega$; see Fig.~\ref{fig:2}.
+The vector $\bm{l_{1\perp}}$ remains undetermined and corresponds to the 2 free parameters of the solution of \eqref{3.9}.
+In the following we require $\bm{l_{1\perp}}$ to be of order $\omega$.
+With \eqref{3.13}, \eqref{3.14} we have given the solution of \eqref{3.8} correct to order~$\omega$.
+We illustrate the situation in the c.m. system in Fig.~\ref{fig:2}.